Office pets are a popular perk, but they come with challenges. These are the pros and cons of office pets.

 While well-trained pets typically don't go around biting people for fun, they're still animals, and they can get spooked and defensive at a moment's notice.

-This goes both ways, Buck added.
-Workers might accidentally step on or run into a pet, causing unintentional harm or emotional stress.
+This goes both ways, she added.
+Workers might accidentally step on or run into a pet, causing unintentional harm or emotional stress to the animal.
 Make sure any pets allowed in the office are insured.
-Also, you might speak with your lawyer about having pet owners sign an indemnification agreement that would require the owner to pay for any injuries to co-workers.
+You might also want to speak with your lawyer about having pet owners sign an indemnification agreement that would require the owner to pay for any injuries to co-workers their animal causes.

-You don't want your office to smell like a pet store or become unsanitary for your workers, but sometimes, this can happen with animals.
+You don't want your office to smell like a pet store or become unsanitary for your workers, which can sometimes happen with animals.

 "Extra hair around the office … can be an annoyance for whomever does the cleaning, and even some of the co-workers who prefer a tidy workspace," said Buck.
 "Even if pets are completely potty trained, there is always the potential of the pet getting into something they're not supposed to, and either making a mess or becoming sick and throwing up in the office."

 If you do choose to have pets in the workplace, be sure to keep the office clean and fresh, and be receptive to any concerns.